SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 Work like bridges in that they accept and analyse the packet before forwarding it to its destination.

 Takes more time to examine the whole packet, although it does allow the switch to catch certain packet errors and keep them from propagating through the network.

+### Ethernet Encoding

+Methods for encoding bits in different Ethernet technologies.

+#### Manchester Coding

+Used in 10-Base*

+Bipolar scheme, synchronisation via a clock.

+### Fast Ethernet 802.3u

+CSMA/CD and Full Duplex

+Backwards compatible.

+Physical layer structure (PHY) has been redesigned.

+Complex signal encoding mechanisms than the simple Manchester code.

+Uses three sublayers.

+#### Convergence Sublayer

+Introduces the concept of auto-negotiation; negotiates between two different medium to make the properties similar to for communication

+#### Media Independent Interface

+Interfaces the physical medium used so that it can be handled generically.

+#### Media Dependent Sublayer

+Deals with encoding, transmission in a way specific to the medium.

+### Gigabit Ethernet 802.3z

+Two distinctive approaches for medium access:

+1. Half Duplex
+2. Full Duplex

+Most follow the full-duplex approach.

+Star topology.

+Support standard Ethernet frame format.

+Uses 802.3x flow control.

+Backwards compatible.

+Physical layer is more complex

+#### Gigabit Media Independent Interface

+#### Physical Layer

+#### Media Dependent Interface

+#### Medium

 ## Standards